Here are our top suggestions for self-published Australian authors who are just entering the world of self-publishing their first book!

 Great Suggestions For Self-Published Authors | Conclusion

-If you have any questions about the self-publishing process, please don’t hesitate to contact us
+If you have any questions about the self-publishing process, please don’t hesitate to contact us.
+We also offer a wide variety of affordable self-publishing services.

 At Author Services Australia, we support Australian and New Zealand self-published authors and writers with a full range of affordable self-publishing services, including ghostwriting, copyediting, developmental editing, proofreading, ebook and paperback formatting, book cover design, children’s book illustrations, graphic design services, manuscript uploading assistance, and social media and marketing.